Ebunski/Sidebar-modal/README.md

 - React javascript
 - CSS custom properties and dynamically rendered css classes
-- Flexbox
+- Flexbox and grid

-### What I learned
+### What I learnt

-1)JSX -
-I learnt the layout for a responsive navbar.
-The project featured four blocks of nav bar items grouped to ensure responsiveness.
-Also i noted to create another container wrapping the <ul> </ul> to enable me perform logic

-2. Css:
+1) Css:
+   Learnt how to style an overlay element - fixed, full width and height,background etc Responsive design - full sidebar on mobile, specific height on desktop Hover effect - switching bg and text colors.
+   Animation: bounce animation
+   transition: transform(-100px) to 0px
-   I learnt how to layer the classes for responsive design. e.g navbar - with the bg and color for mobile and flex for desktop hiding of toggle for desktop and hiding social for mobile links container with an height of zero and giving an height on show.
+   hiding of toggle for desktop and hiding social for mobile

-3. React:
+2) React:
-   Learnt how to combine useEffect, useRef and useState Practical example of useRef hook - navbars,forms.
-   .getBoundingClientRect() - for getting dimensions of elements Refresher on vanilla javascript method of accessing css properties.
+   Learnt how to use the contextApi (especially from a separate file)
+   steps:
+  1) create separate functional component with the destructured props/parameter of {children}
+  2) create context as usual, functions and states
+  3) context provider and value with {children} nested
+  4) create custom hook for consuming the context - return useContext(AppContext);
+  5) export custom hook , context and contextProvider.
+  6) import context provider in index.js and nest App.js in it
+  7) In components,use the custom hook (combining the context and useContext)

 Overall it was a wonderful process.